 - Do not touch the injured or any equipment in contact with the injured person.
-Even if it appears that the accident caused the electricity to be de-energized, use caution.
+Even if the accident caused the electricity to be de-energized, use caution.
 Always assume the power lines are hot or energized.
-Power lines usually relay back into service and become energized several times within a matter of seconds following an accident, or they may not shutdown at all. - Do not attempt to rescue and be sure to prevent others from approaching the victim and any electrically energized vehicles, objects, or structures.
+Power lines usually relay back into service and become energized several times within seconds following an accident, or they may not shut down. - Do not attempt to rescue, and be sure to prevent others from approaching the victim and any electrically energized vehicles, objects, or structures.

 DO NOT ATTEMPT TO DE-ENERGIZE HIGH-VOLTAGE POWER LINES.

 CALL the local electric utility IMMEDIATELY!

-• Send for help.
+Send for help.
 Call 911 to notify both the police and the fire department.
-Also call the utility so the electricity can be turned off.
+Also, call the utility so they can turn the electricity off.

-Water, Sewer and Storm Lines
+Water, Sewer, and Storm Lines